coastalwhite/intro-power-analysis/src/aes/cpa.md

 _Figure 1: A visualization of [Pearson Correlation Coefficient] for [AES]_

 So what does this graph show?
-You can see that [correlation coefficient][Pearson correlation coefficient] remains reasonably consistent for the wrong key.
+You can see that the [correlation coefficient][Pearson correlation coefficient] remains reasonably consistent for the wrong key.
 It never goes above \\(\sim 0.4\\).
 The graph of the correct key follows the same pattern — never really reaching above \\(\sim 0.4\\) — except for one or two